mxnuelsg/TicketsPurchases/README.md

 # TicketsPurchases
-This iOS applications is for buying tickets in most important sport events written in Objective-C
+This iOS applications is for buying tickets in most important sport events written in Objective-C.
+Web services have been disabled due to condition terms and confidenciality